Giving Back to the Community

 A raffle is held every year at the Christmas part with proceeds going to Project Warmth.
 This year, 28 items were donated to the raffle which raised $638.

 |Youth & Family Services||26|

 |Fire Victim Families||7|

 The guild is happy to provide an ever-changing quilt display in the halls leading to the treatment rooms at Rapid City Regional Cancer Care Institute.
 The committee solicits quilts from guild members and changes the display approximately every three months.
 Our hope is that these quilts will brighten a patient's day as he or she goes in for treatment.

 Silent Auction for Hospice of the Hills

 One of the charitable activities of the guild is the silent auction benefiting the Hospice of the Hills.
-The auction starts at Regional Hospital the Wednesday before the quilt show, moves to the quilt show for the weekend, and closes on Sunday afternoon an hour before the end of the show.
-In 2016, there were over 30 items donated for the Hospice Auction.
-About $2,400 was raised for Hospice House of the Black Hills, making a total of nearly $30,000 donated in the last 12 years.
+The auction starts at Regional Hospital the Wednesday before the quilt show, moves to the quilt show for the weekend, and closes on Saturday afternoon an hour before the end of the show.
+In 2018, there were 30 items donated for the Hospice Auction. $2,157 was raised for Hospice House of the Black Hills, making a total of nearly $33,421 donated in the last 14 years.
 Quilted objects, from true miniatures to table runners, are made and donated throughout the year by quilt members.

 Boots for Troops

-Guild members have participated in Boots for Troops for the past several years.
-Christmas stockings, sent to deployed military personnel, are made and filled with basic toiletries, snacks, and games, as well as holiday greetings and a message of appreciation for their service to our country.
+Guild members have participated in Boots for Troops since 2007, sending a total of 2520 stockings.
+Christmas stockings sent to deployed military personnel are made and filled with basic toiletries, snacks, and games, as well as holiday greetings and a message of appreciation for their service to our country.
 The stockings are sent to relatives and friends of guild members and everyone in their unit.
 If you know of someone who is deployed, you can send their name, address, and the number of people in their unit to the committee chair via Contact Us.

 Caring Hearts and Thinking of You